olssonm/loopia-api/README.md

 vendor/bin/phpunit ./tests/LoopiaApiTests username password example.com www
 ```

-Of course the domain under testing needs to be owned by your Loopia account.
+Of course the domain under testing needs to be owned by your Loopia account. **Note:** The last test (`test_update_name_servers`) actually modifies your name servers, use with caution.

 ## License